 - Free up your mobile devices Internal memory (Not SD Card for Android users)

-For most player these suggestions help them get back into the game.
+For most players these suggestions help them get back into the game.

 If this doesn't help then we suggest visiting the Unity forums about this issue here.